publisha/publisha.github.io/pages/buildingaTOCinInDesign.md

 In the TOC panel (see above), we need to add a TAB between the entry and the page number.

 Once we have made sure that the item is followed by a tab, we then need to adjust the paragraph style.
 Make sure that paragraph style is set to ‘Right-Justify’.

-For the style (in the case TOC Body text), we need to adjust the tabs and the repeated leader.
+For the style (in this case the TOC Body text), we need to adjust the tabs and the repeated leader.

 [![Setting up the tabs to style a row of dots ahead of the page number](/images/2017/01/setting-up-the-tabs.png)](/images/2017/01/setting-up-the-tabs.png)